opendatamesh-initiative/odm-site-platform/docs/architecture/product-plane/blueprint.md

 It's an independent module that allows users to initialize a new Git-based project starting from a base template, that is the **blueprint**, and a series of parameters.

-At the state of the art, Blueprint supports 2 main Git Provider:
+At the state of the art, Blueprint supports two main Git Providers:

 * Azure DevOps
 * GitHub